bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

         - Plasma Storm
         - Zica SuperCharger

-Now, ensure management1 can see these variables:
+Ensure that management1 can see these variables:

 .. code-block:: bash